About the Library

 - Timberland Regional Library The local public library with branches in Lacey, Olympia, and Tumwater, plus 27 other branches spread throughout five counties in western Washington state.

-- Washington State Law Library The catalog for the state law library located at the temple of Justice in Olympia.
+- Washington State Law Library The catalog for the state law library.
+Physical access is restricted during remodeling, check the site for remote service options.

 - Washington State Library Includes the main branch in Tumwater, Washington and many smaller branches connected to state agencies.